-- For GHS90: 1 - Medication Management for People with Asthma - Kayla Stanishefski runs this proactive HEDIS report monthly, and we send letters to the flagged members who appear non-adherent to their asthma controller medications. - For Commercial/Exchange in 2019, we have sent letters to below members: - For GHS01: 11 - For GHS90: 7
+Medication Management for People with Asthma

+- Kayla Stanishefski runs this proactive HEDIS report monthly, and we send letters to the flagged members who appear non-adherent to their asthma controller medications. - For GHS30 in 2019, we have sent letters to 97 members so far to encourage compliance.